ReillyBova/COS426-Website/src/content/Gallery/Galleries/projects/Avatar.md

 studentAwards: ""
 studentMentions: ""
 ---
-In this infinite runner game, play as Aang the Last Airbender and overcome obstacles using four different elemental attacks.
+In this infinite runner game, you will play as play as Aang --- the Last Airbender --- and overcome obstacles using four different elemental attacks.
 Control the Avatar using your keyboard.

 The goal of the game is to survive for as long as possible.
+Good luck!